Deep Learning vs. Machine Learning – the essential differences you need to know!

 - After consecutive hierarchical identification of complex concepts, it then decides which of this features are responsible for finding the answer.

-Now that you have understood an overview of Machine Learning and Deep Learning, we will take a few important points and compare the two techniques.
+Now that you have understood an overview of Machine Learning and Deep Learning, we will take a few important points and understand machine learning vs deep learning comparison.

 2.1 Data dependencies